 Baylor University has adopted this Disallowed Purchases Policy for the following reasons:

-To maintain the reputation of the University in both internal and external constituents' perspectives.
+- To maintain the reputation of the University from both internal and external constituents’ perspectives.

 Frequently Asked Questions